BenjaminVanRyseghem/Triton/README.md

 ### Snippets

-To open a button opening a `NewBrowser`
+To open a button opening a `TritonBrowser`

     ButtonModel new
     	action: [ TritonBrowser new openWithSpec ];